andrewintw/line-notify-from-cli/README.md

 ## Where to use?

 I study this topic is because when I do a full build in a compile server.
-It is good if I can get a notify message when the build process is done.
+That will be good if I can get a notify message when the build process is done.

 For example, use the following command: